PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Column are the same as the open tasks tab.
 Only difference is below:
   - `Completed By/On` column shows the name of the user who has marked that task as Done along with its completion date.
   - `Start Date` column is not available here.
 (Task is done and we don't have enough space.
 So we have decided to not show the start date column here))
+  - Due date column: It always shows the parent task due date (Means highest due date of Sub-task).
-- Sorting order: Task will be sorted descending order of done date.
+- **Sorting order**: Task will be sorted descending order of done date.
 Latest done task will be at top.
 - Other logic of the `Blue dot`, `Recurring icon`, `Chat Icon` and `Priority` are same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action: `View Meeting`, `View Note` & `Reopen`